 Here you can find detailed background information.

-One day alone is not enough to fully explore all eight adventure worlds at LEGOLAND® Deutschland.
-That is why Germany’s most child-friendly amusement park (Parkscout Award 2012/13) has expanded its amenities and developed into a short trip destination.
-In 2008, the Holiday Village was built next to the Park, which has been steadily expanded and now has 72 cottages, a campground and a splendid castle complex with 102 LEGO® themed rooms.
+One day alone is not enough to fully explore all eight adventure worlds at LEGOLAND Deutschland.
+That is why the family amusement park has expanded its amenities and developed into a short trip destination.
+In 2008, the Holiday Village was built next to the Park, which has been steadily expanded and now has 72 cottages, a campground and a splendid castle complex with 102 LEGO themed rooms.
 Along with these accommodation options, LEGOLAND Holiday Village also has a lake with a sandy beach, a bowling-center, a high-ropes course and a minigolf course, and many other entertaining things to do.

 In 1968, Godtfred Kirk Christiansen opened the first LEGOLAND Park at the LEGO Group’s headquarters in the Danish town of Billund.
 His idea was a complete success.
 Consequently, in the 1990s the company decided to offer this idea in other countries as well.
 The plans worked out well: the six LEGOLAND Parks are now some of the most important amusement parks in the world.

 LEGOLAND Holiday Village at a glance